ronakkalvani/HKUST-Server-Use-/README.md

 # MPC Pk-Pk Join

-This repository contains cuda code for PkPK Join in RDMS using MPC in BSP sorting algorithm
+This repository contains cuda code for PkPK Join in relational DBMS using MPC in BSP sorting algorithm